arunkdeo/CMS/README.md

 # CMS
 <Strong>Note :- </Strong></br><p><u>This is a tutorial source code and not ready for production use.
 This software (CMS) source code can be used for training and learning purpose without any cost.
-The purpose of this source code is to demonstrate how to integrate Spring boot + Mongo DB + React (Full stack development) with a full end to end example with multiple workflow, to those learner who are aspiring a full stack developer.
+The purpose of this source code is to demonstrate how to integrate Spring boot + Mongo DB + React (Full stack development) with a full end to end example with multiple workflows, to those learner who are aspiring to become a full stack developer.
 No support or gurantee/warantee for this software product.</u></p>
 <Strong>Features of this Software</Strong></br>
 <strong>CMS - </strong> <i>Contact Management System</i> provides following features (few features may be added in future) -
 <ul>